madoldeng/to-do-app/README.md

-# Utilizing to-do-app to a create docker image and container.
-# Navigate to to-do-app branch for full scope.
+Utilizing to-do-app to a create docker image and container.
+Navigate to branch to-do-app for full scope.